enchant97/web-portal/README.md

 ## Demo Video
 WIP

-## Public Demo Instance
-There is a public demo instance of Web Portal, kindly hosted by a friend access it here: <https://webportal.demo.enchantedcode.co.uk/>.
-Read the following notes:

-- Some features have been disabled to ensure the public instance can be accessed by everyone
-- Resets on a schedule
-- **Do not** put personal information as it is publicly viewable
-- Server may appear as down, please try again later
-- You may use the 'admin' or 'demo' account

 ## Third-Party Plugins
 It is encouraged to extend and build upon this app to make it the ultimate dashboard.